 These stories detailing abusive childhoods, enduring the death of a loved one, coping with mental illness, or raising children win awards, top best-seller lists, and make their authors household names for a good reason: a fellow human being has done the careful work of honestly hazarding themselves and their lives, and in this, we find clarity, healing, and catharsis.

-Why Your Memoir Is Important: Immersion, Intimacy, and Inquiry
+Why Your Story is Memoir Worthy: Immersion, Intimacy, and Inquiry

 A memoir— whether it details an extreme situation or a universal story with honesty and depth— is an opportunity for readers to go on a journey, connect with someone else and themselves at a very human level, and grow as human beings.